 Is WhatsApp Safe for Kids?
-Using a WhatsApp Monitor
+Here’s What You Should Know

 Are you familiar with WhatsApp?
-There are many potential positives to using the app, but there are also potential issues with kids.
-Parents may worry about whether or not WhatsApp is safe for kids, and they’ll be relieved to know that Bark monitors the app for signs of digital dangers.
-Here’s what parents need to know about WhatsApp.
+There are many potential positives to using the app, but there are also potential issues to be aware of.
+You may be wondering, "Is WhatsApp safe for my child?"
+You'll probably be relieved to know that Bark monitors the app for signs of digital dangers.
+Here’s what you need to know about the platform.

 What is WhatsApp?

 WhatsApp is an instant messaging service that lets people with different mobile devices message each other.
 There’s no cost to using the app, as it uses regular internet data the same way that checking your email on a smartphone does.
 While pretty much all phones come with the ability to send text messages, WhatsApp is an alternative that doesn’t charge you SMS fees.
-The service is often used to keep in touch with people who are traveling internationally.
+The service is often used to keep in touch with people who are traveling internationally — or those who live in different countries.
 Users can create groups and share pictures, audio, and video messages as long as they’re connected to the internet.

 Is WhatsApp Safe for Kids?

-While it can be a useful app for many adults, WhatsApp may not be appropriate for teens.
-It can be easy for parents to overlook the app and therefore not realize it needs monitoring.
+While it can be a useful app for many adults, WhatsApp may not be appropriate for all teens.
+It can be to assume the platform poses no issues, and therefore not realize it needs monitoring.
 Some kids like using WhatsApp because they know that many parents are less familiar with it than with regular texting.
 As a result, teens may believe they won’t get caught sending inappropriate messages on WhatsApp.

 Sending Inappropriate Content

-The potential dangers of WhatsApp are similar to those of any other devices or apps that allow for online interaction, as it can be used for sexting, cyberbullying, or other issues.
+Is WhatsApp safe in terms of sexual content?
+The potential dangers of WhatsApp are similar to those of any other devices or apps that allow for online interaction, as it can be used for sexting, cyberbullying, or other types of worrisome content.
 Hundreds of people can share messages in a group using WhatsApp.
 Like other group messaging apps, this makes it easy for several people to target and cyberbully someone in the group.
 This feature also provides a way to spread rumors or photos of another person to many others quickly.
 Private photos and conversations can be downloaded and screenshots can be taken and shared in a matter of seconds.

 One of the major downsides of WhatsApp from a parent’s point of view is that anyone can create an account, and there is no filter for adult content.
 Anyone can view any content sent to them, and there are no enforcement features that ensure users meet the age requirement of being 16 or older.